Armin Meiwes: Meiwes' house

 Since the arrest of Meiwes, his house was considered a "lost place" destination for urban explorers and the true crime fandom.
 In January 2004, while Meiwes' trial was still ongoing, an American investor attempted to buy the property to turn it into a theme hotel called "Cannibal World", complete with shuttle bus service, photoshoots, and a "Cannibal Café".
 The offer was retracted due to refusal by both Meiwes and local residents.
 The home was frequently broken into and there were several incidents of small-scale fires being set inside.
 Such a fire in 2007 resulted in a garden shed burning down.

-On the night of 16–17 April 2023, Meiwes' former home burnt down in what was suspected to be an arson attack.
-In June 2023, two juvenile suspects were apprehended as the perpetrators.
-They are believed to have set three other fires between 6–17 April in Wüstefeld and Alheim-Heinebach.
-A criminal investigation against the youths was still ongoing as of April 2024.
+On the night of 16–17 April 2023, Meiwes' former home was burnt down in an arson attack.
 Meiwes' lawyer Harald Ermel stated that his client, who was still the legal owner of the home, has continued to deny offers to sell either the property or his Mercedes-Benz car.
 Rotenburg mayor Christian Grunwald voiced hope that the fire would stop the flow of true crime tourists from coming into town but was also concerned that the site would remain a "place of pilgrimage" if the rubble was not cleared completely.
 Ermel was in discussions with city officials about who would pay to clear the debris in order to prevent looting of Meiwes' house for crime memorabilia.

+Since June 2023, two juvenile suspects were investigated for the fire, along with three other arsons between 6–17 April in Wüstefeld and Alheim-Heinebach, due to videos of the fires found on their phones.
+In November 2025, both defendants, by then aged 20 and 18, were convicted of the fire alongside a 21-year-old man.
+The 20-year-old was sentenced to two weeks' juvenile detention while the other two men were given weekend arrest.
+All three were also required to attend counselling sessions.